Global Business Program Certificate

 - Curriculum - complete both:

-- IBUS 509 (Advanced Elective: Foundations of International Business)
+- MGMT 509 (Advanced Elective: Foundations of International Business)

-- Daytime students: International Electives totaling 12 credits: these courses can be taken from the Foster School of Business, UW Graduate Department, or at an approved exchange partner institution.
+- Day students: a total of 12 credits: these courses can be taken from the Foster School of Business, UW Graduate Department, or at an approved exchange partner institution.

-- Evening students: International Electives totaling 10 credits: these courses can be taken from the Foster School of Business, UW Graduate Department, or at an approved exchange partner institution.
+- Evening students: a total of 10 credits: these courses can be taken from the Foster School of Business, UW Graduate Department, or at an approved exchange partner institution.

 - Peer Interaction: Membership in the Global Business Association, an MBA student organization